open-feature/java-sdk-contrib/providers/flagd/README.md

 ### TLS

 TLS is available in situations where flagd is running on another host.
-You may optionally supply a X.509 certificate in PEM format, otherwise default certificate store will be used.
+You may optionally supply an X.509 certificate in PEM format.
+Otherwise, the default certificate store will be used.

 ```java
 FlagdProvider flagdProvider = new FlagdProvider(